shettynitis/LLM_LegalDocSummarization/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->

+1. Strategy
+* We will fine-tune Llama-2-7b using LoRA on a Ray cluster (GPU nodes on Chameleon).
+* This ensures we can handle large-scale data, while the LoRA approach keeps GPU usage manageable.
+* We will track metrics (loss, ROUGE, hyperparams) in MLflow, also hosted on Chameleon.
+2. Diagram References
+* In the “Training” section of our system diagram, data from the Data Pipeline feeds into the Ray cluster.
+* MLflow logs are stored on a CPU node, giving us experiment histories and artifact versioning.
+3. Justification
+* LoRA is a parameter-efficient method for large LLM fine-tuning, reducing GPU memory overhead.
+* Using Ray + MLflow ensures we can do robust scheduling and logging, consistent with class best practices.
+4. Relation to Lecture Material
+* Unit 4: We meet “train and re-train” by repeatedly fine-tuning Llama-2-7b on new or updated data.
+* Unit 5: Self-hosted MLflow on Chameleon tracks all runs.
+A Ray cluster schedules training jobs (just like in the labs).
+5. Specific Numbers
+* GPU usage: ~3–6 GPU hours per training session (depending on dataset size).
+* Data: ~10,000 legal documents from Zenodo, chunked to ~512–1,024 tokens each.
+* Extra Difficulty (Unit 4/5):
+  - Using Ray Train
+  - Training strategies for large models

 #### Model serving and monitoring platforms